-- i) USD bonds include: - bonds amounting to AED 3,673,000 thousand (2012: AED 3,673,000 thousand) carrying a fixed interest rate of 5.125% per annum over their term and are repayable in June 2016. - Islamic bonds (Sukuk) amounting to USD 1 billion were raised during the year 2013 carrying a fixed profit rate of 3.875% per annum over their term.
-The repayments are semi-annual commencing from September 2013 and will be fully repaid by March 2023. - Conventional bonds amounting to USD 750 million were raised during the year 2013 carrying a fixed interest rate of 4.5 % over their term.
-The repayments are semi-annual commencing from February 2015 and will be fully repaid by February 2025.
+- i) USD bonds include: - bonds amounting to AED 3,673,000 thousand (2013: AED 3,673,000 thousand) carrying a fixed interest rate of 5.125% per annum over their term and are repayable in June 2016. - Islamic bonds (Sukuk) amounting to USD 1 billion were raised during the year 2013 carrying a fixed profit rate of 3.875% per annum over their term.
+The repayments are semi-annual commencing from September 2013 and will be fully repaid by March 2023. - Conventional bonds amounting to USD 750 million were raised during the year 2013 carrying a fixed interest rate of 4.5% over their term.
+The repayments are semi-annual commencing from February 2015 and will be fully repaid by February 2025. - During 2012, the Group through its indirect subsidiary, Emirates Islamic Bank ("EIB"), raised two tranches of US Dollar denominated medium term finance amounting to USD 500 million each (AED 3.7 billion in total) via a Sharia'a compliant Sukuk financing arrangement.
+This medium term finance is carried at amortised cost.
+The Sukuks will be due for maturity during January 2017 and June 2017 respectively. - During 2014, the Group issued conventional bonds amounting to USD 300 million under a Euro Medium Term Note Programme, which carry interest at the rate of 4.625% per annum and are repayable in 2024. - During 2014, the Group issued Sukuk amounting to USD 700 million under a Trust Certificate Issuance programme, which carry profit at the rate of 3.508% per annum and are repayable in 2020.

 - f) Bonds (including Sukuk) (continued) - i) USD bonds include: (continued) - USD 300 million of senior unsecured notes (the "Notes") that were issued by DAE Engineering (an indirect subsidiary of the Group) at 97.45% and with a face interest rate of 11.25%, maturing on 1 August 2015.
-At any time on or after 1 August 2012, DAE Engineering may redeem any portion of the Notes at pre-determined premiums plus accrued and unpaid interest to the redemption date.
-The predetermined redemption price was 102.81% in 2012.
-On 31 December 2012, DAE Engineering redeemed USD 25 million of the Notes for a price of USD 25.7 million.
-As of 1 August 2013, the predetermined price for the Notes is 100% and will remain at 100% until maturity.
-The original issue discount is being amortised using the effective interest method. - During 2012, the Group through its indirect subsidiary, Emirates Islamic Bank ("EIB"), raised two tranches of US Dollar denominated medium term finance amounting to USD 500 million each (AED 3.7 billion in total) via a Sharia'a compliant Sukuk financing arrangement.
-This medium term finance is carried at amortised cost.
-The Sukuks will be due for maturity during January 2017 and June 2017 respectively. - ii) UAE Dirham bonds include AED 5,160,186 thousand (2012: AED 4,923,285 thousand) payable to bond holders of one of the subsidiaries of the Group which is a Shari'a compliant open ended investment fund.
-These bonds were offered under the prospectus issued by the subsidiary of the Group and have a face value of AED 10 per bond and are repayable on demand of the bond holders. - UAE dirham bonds amounting to AED 1,736,500 thousand as at 31 December 2012 were based on six month EIBOR plus 65 bps and have been repaid in 2013. - Singapore Dollar bonds amounting to AED 435,362 thousand (2012: AED 450,713 thousand) carry a fixed interest rate of 4.64% per annum over its term and are repayable in June 2016.
+DAE Engineering may redeem any portion of the Notes at pre-determined premiums plus accrued and unpaid interest to the redemption date.
+During 2014, DAE Engineering tendered and extinguished these notes prior to the call date. - ii) UAE Dirham bonds include AED 5,544,598 thousand (2013: AED 5,160,186 thousand) payable to bond holders of one of the subsidiaries of the Group which is a Shari'a compliant open ended investment fund.
+These bonds were offered under the prospectus issued by the subsidiary of the Group and have a face value of AED 10 per bond and are repayable on demand of the bond holders. - Singapore Dollar bonds amounting to AED 416,850 thousand (2013: AED 435,362 thousand) carry a fixed interest rate of 4.64% per annum over its term and are repayable in June 2016.